Tame stacks and log flat torsors: Introduction

 A large amount of work has been done on this question in the past few years.
 Let us first mention the foundational paper by Chinburg, Erez, Pappas and Taylor \cite{cept}, where a notion of tame action was introduced.
 This notion was used in many subsequent papers.
 In the present text, we refer to it as CEPT-tameness.

 More recently, and independently, Abramovich, Olsson and Vistoli have introduced in \cite{aov} the notion of tame stack.
-Sophie Marques proved in \cite{sophie} that, if the quotient $Y/G$ exists in the category of schemes, and if the morphism $Y\rightarrow Y/G$ is flat, then these two notions of tameness coincide, namely, the action of $G$ of $Y$ is CEPT-tame if and only if the quotient stack $[Y/G]$ is tame (see Remark \ref{sophie_remark}).
+Sophie Marques proved in \cite{sophie} that, if $X$ and $Y$ are affine and if the morphism $Y\rightarrow Y/G$ is flat, then these two notions of tameness coincide, namely, the action of $G$ on $Y$ is CEPT-tame if and only if the quotient stack $[Y/G]$ is tame (see Remark~\ref{sophie_remark}).
+Here $Y/G$ denotes the geometric and uniform categorical quotient in the category of algebraic spaces, which in the affine case is known to be a scheme.
+For more details, see Definition~\ref{def:tamestack} and the comments afterwards.

 In this paper, the notion of tameness we use is that of \cite{aov}, but the applications we have in mind are linked with situations and problems relative to CEPT-tameness.
-Our main results are formulated in a setting where the two notions coincide, so the reader who is more familiar with CEPT-tameness should not be bothered about that.
+Actually, our main results are formulated in a setting where the two notions coincide.

-Nevertheless, we adopt in our study a third point of view: that of Grothendieck and Murre \cite{gm71}, which is for us an important source of inspiration.
+In fact, we consider in this paper a third point of view: that of Grothendieck and Murre \cite{gm71}, which is for us an important source of inspiration.
 The approach is to start from a $G$-torsor over some dense open subset of $X$, and try to extend it into some $X$-scheme on which $G$ acts tamely.

 More precisely, let $X$ be a noetherian regular scheme, and let $D$ be a normal crossing divisor on $X$.
 Let $U\subseteq X$ be the open complement of $D$ in $X$.
-Roughly speaking, a tame $G$-cover of $X$ relative to $D$ is a finite flat morphism $Y\rightarrow X$ such that $G$ acts tamely on $Y$, and such that $Y_U\rightarrow U$ is a $G$-torsor (see Definition \ref{tame_cover_def}).
+Roughly speaking, a tame $G$-cover of $X$ relative to $D$ is a finite flat morphism $Y\rightarrow X$ such that $G$ acts tamely on $Y$, and such that $Y_U\rightarrow U$ is a $G$-torsor (see Definition~\ref{tame_cover_def}).

 The following questions immediately arise: